Haywire Custom Guitars Neck Replacement and Guitar Back Contours-You Can Choose

 First of all, neck thickness should be chosen for what best fits your hands, not the “tone” it has.
 That should be the major consideration in the choice of your new neck.
 The timbre of a fat neck is noticeable however, most of the tone comes from your playing technique-not the wood.
 Electric guitar tones are affected by everything from the pickups and amplification to pedals, picks, string gauge and speaker enclosures.

 In a live playing situation “wood tones” in an electric guitar will become even less noticeable.
 The overall sound of your guitar may be noticeably affected by a fatter/ thicker neck but generally only when you are playing without the guitar plugged in to an amp.
 So, remember high gain electric guitar tone is very much dependent on a player’s technique, control and comfort with his instrument and not the thickness of a neck.
-The most common guitar neck shapes are: American Standard Strat, Vintage Tele, Stevie Ray Vaughn signature Strat, Eric Clapton signature Strat, Wolfgang, Wizard II neck and the 1959 Gibson® Les Paul back profile.
+The most common guitar neck shapes are: American Standard Strat, Vintage Tele, Stevie Ray Vaughn signature Strat, Eric Clapton signature Strat, Wolfgang, Wizard II neck and the 1959 Gibson® Les Paul round-back profile.
 We can duplicate any of these on the back of your guitar neck assuming enough wood is there to accomplish the task.

 Haywire Custom Guitars Neck Fretboard Radius area and Guitar Neck Shapes Explained